-Our projects cover a vast range of subjects - from coding to chemistry and geography to particle physics - so students can explore subjects that interest them.
-They are suitable for students of all ages and abilities from secondary school through to sixth form and college.
+Our projects are free for UK state schools and fully supported by our team.
+They are suitable for students of all ages and abilities from secondary school to sixth form and college.
+They cover a vast range of subjects from coding to chemistry and geography to particle physics - so students can explore subjects that interest them.

-While we've designed our projects to launch in the autumn and wrap up before our summer conferences, schools can choose a timeline that suits them.
+We've designed our projects to launch in the autumn and wrap up before our summer conferences.
+But schools can choose a timeline that suits them.